 What is presbyopia?
-Presbyopia is a regular age-related eye condition that makes it tough to read close-ups.
+Presbyopia is a regular eye condition linked to aging.
+It makes reading or seeing things close up very difficult.
 The word “presbyopia” comes from Greek words meaning “old man’s eye,” which hints at its connection to aging.
 This isn’t a disease; it’s a natural part of the aging process, much like getting gray hair or wrinkles.
 Read More…

 Causes of Presbyopia

 The primary reason for presbyopia is the natural growing older of the eye’s lens.
 The lens loses its elasticity, and the muscle tissues that manage it turn out to be much less powerful.
-While aging is the primary factor, certain other things can make it start earlier or progress faster:
+Aging is the main factor.
+However, some other things can make presbyopia start earlier.
+They can also make it get worse faster.

-- Medical Conditions: Conditions like diabetes, multiple sclerosis, and cardiovascular disease can increase your risk.
+- Medical Conditions: Conditions like diabetes, multiple sclerosis, and cardiovascular disease raise your risk

 - Other Eye Conditions: Being farsighted (hyperopia) can make you more susceptible to it.

-- Lifestyle Factors: A poor diet, smoking, and excessive alcohol use can contribute to its progression.
+- Lifestyle Factors: A poor diet, smoking, and too much alcohol can speed up its progression.

 Symptoms and Diagnosis